Rishi-Solanki07/Clustering-Project-/README.md

 # Macdonald Customer Segmentation Project
 **Overview**
 This project aims to segment customers based on their characteristics using the Macdonald (Moving Average Convergence Divergence) dataset.
 The dataset contains information on 15 attributes for 1453 customers.
-The segmentation is performed using the k-means clustering method implemented in Python, It is an unsupervised ML Technique and after grouping them we can easily do our Marketing Porcess, EXAMPLE: New Product lunching or Specific Offers at that time we have different types of Customer Groups as per the requirement we can Target that Particular Group.
+The segmentation is performed using the k-means clustering method implemented in Python, It is an unsupervised ML Technique and after grouping them we can easily do our Marketing Process, EXAMPLE: New Product lunching or Specific Offers at that time we have different types of Customer Groups as per the requirement we can Target that Particular Group.

 # Methodology
 **Data Preprocessing:**